amba-create/amba-create/README.md

-# Hello, I'm Amba
+# Hello, I'm Amba!

-I'm a final-year Mathematics and Actuarial Science student at the University of Leicester with a strong interest in data analytics, statistical modelling, and quantitative finance.
+I am a recent graduate of Mathematics and Actuarial Science student from the University of Leicester with a strong interest in data analytics, statistical modelling, and quantitative finance.

 ## About Me